building problem solvers and entrepreneurs

 building engineers from day one

-The Ira A. Fulton Schools of Engineering offer 24 undergraduate programs and 30 graduate programs on ASU’s Tempe and Polytechnic campuses.
-In the Fulton Schools, we build engineers.
-More than a discipline, engineering is a mind-set, a way of looking at the world.
+In the Ira A. Fulton Schools of Engineering, we believe that engineering is more than a discipline—it’s a mind-set, a way of looking at the world.
 Students in the Fulton Schools of Engineering are part of a community of problem solvers, people who are passionate about designing and making innovative and entrepreneurial solutions.
-Enrollment has grown to nearly 17,000 students from all 50 states and 111 countries—and the Fulton Schools have attracted a record number of incoming freshmen in each of the last five years.
+Our community has grown to nearly 17,000 students from all 50 states and 111 countries—and the Fulton Schools have attracted a record number of incoming freshmen in each of the last five years.

-We are dedicated to “the Fulton Difference,” with degree programs that combine a strong core foundation with hands-on experience; personalized advising, including the innovative E2 program to welcome freshmen; top faculty, including a Nobel Laureate and members of the national academies of Engineering, Sciences and Construction; and a reputation for graduating students who are aggressively recruited by top companies or become superior candidates for graduate studies in medicine, law, engineering and science.
-Annual events like our Career Exploration Night help students prepare for careers–and life–from day one.
+We are dedicated to “the Fulton Difference,” with degree programs that combine a strong core foundation with hands-on experience; personalized advising; our innovative E2 program to welcome freshmen; top faculty, including a Nobel Laureate and members of the national academies of Engineering, Sciences and Construction; and a reputation for graduating students who are aggressively recruited by top companies or become superior candidates for graduate studies in medicine, law, engineering and science.

 The Fulton Schools emphasize discovery, design, innovation, entrepreneurship and societal impact.
-Its faculty and students are solving challenges in energy, health, sustainability, education and security.
+Our faculty and students are solving challenges in energy, health, sustainability, education and security.

 Historically located on the Tempe campus of Arizona State University, the Ira A. Fulton Schools of Engineering’s innovative, experiential educational environment provides students the knowledge and skills they need to succeed in technically-oriented careers.

-In 2014, the programs from the former College of Technology and Innovation at ASU’s Polytechnic campus joined the Fulton Schools of Engineering becoming The Polytechnic School, the sixth school in the Ira A. Fulton Schools of Engineering.
+In 2014, programs from the former College of Technology and Innovation joined the Fulton Schools of Engineering and we formed our sixth school, The Polytechnic School.
+This expands our footprint to ASU’s Polytechnic campus and the East Valley’s technology sector.

 Kyle Squires, Ph.D., professor in the School for Engineering of Matter, Transport and Energy, is the vice dean and interim dean of the Ira A. Fulton Schools of Engineering.